OBOAcademy/obook/docs/reference/glossary-of-terms.md

 #### Ontology

-A flexible concept loosely encompassing any collection of [Ontology elements](#Ontology-element) and statements or relationships connecting them.
+A flexible concept loosely encompassing any collection of [OWL entities](#OWL-entity) and statements or relationships connecting them.

 #### ODK

 [Ontology Development Kit](https://github.com/INCATools/ontology-development-kit).
 A toolkit and docker image for managing ontologies.

-#### Ontology element

-A loosely defined concept that is generalised as discrete part of an [Ontology](#Ontology).
-Usually used to mean [OWL Entities](#OWL-entity) but other elements can include various metadata artefacts like [Annotation Properties](#Annotation-Property).

 #### Ontology Library